Aichi-Chang/SEI-Project-3/README.md

 | **1/2 day** | Deployment     |

 #### Back end
-- As we have four theme for our app and they all require deifferent schema, so we set up several different models plus one user model in our back-end.
+- As we have four themes for our app and they all require a different schema, so we set up several different models plus one user model in our back-end.
-- For the users, we have add the likes field, so we will be able to retrieve the articles liked by user.
+- For the users, we have added the likes field, so we will be able to retrieve the articles liked by the user.
 ```js
 const userSchema = new mongoose.Schema({
   username: { type: String, required: true, unique: true },